faddiv/Foxy.Testing.EntityFrameworkCore/README.md

     public YourDbContext(DbContextOptions<YourDbContext> options) : base(options) { }
 ```

-Then you make an instance into a static field or Property.
+You should make an instance of this factory as a static field or Property.
 ```csharp
     public static class TestDatabase {
         public static YourDatabaseFactory Instance { get; } = new YourDatabaseFactory( }
 ```

-And lastly use in your test.
+Then you can use it in your test.
 (Example with xUnit)
 ```csharp
     [Fact]
     public void TestMyDb() {